bengfarrell/rgf-blog/content/blog/2010-11-23-london-in-october-2010-part-2-borough-market-the-london-bridge-and-camden-town.md

 ![](http://www.blastanova.com/photoalbum/Adventures/London%20Oct%202010/london185.JPG)

 And here’s Ben’s 360 degree view from the bridge.
-Make sure you right-click to view the whole image.
+Make sure you click on it to view the whole image.

 ![](http://www.blastanova.com/photoalbum/Adventures/London%20Oct%202010/london186a.jpg)